-Setting Up Home Grant
+Setting Up Home Allowance

-Leaving and After Care have a duty to provide eligible, relevant, and former relevant young people a Setting Up Home Grant when they leave care and move into independent or semi-independent accommodation.
-This grant will be based on the young person's assessed needs, considering the items that are already available to them, and those that are included with their accommodation.
-The maximum amount of the grant is £2000.
+Leaving and After Care have a duty to provide eligible, relevant, and former relevant young people a Setting Up Home Allowance when they leave care and move into independent or semi-independent accommodation.
+This allowance will be based on the young person's assessed needs, considering the items that are already available to them, and those that are included with their accommodation.